 The public force includes both The Armed Forces and the National Police.
 Their main duties are to protect national sovereignty, independence, and integrity.
 They have to protect public order and security.
 The President is Commander in Chief of both the Police and Armed Forces.
 In case of emergency, the President can pass these duties to someone else.

-Ecuadorian Judicial System guaranties due process, speed, and efficiency.
+Ecuadorian Judicial System guarantees due process, due diligence, and efficiency.
 Justice cannot be denied because of the lack of formalities.

 Every act produced by members of the Public sector can be appealed in the ordinary justice system, as established by law.
 The members of the Judiciary are entitled to the due safeguards for the exercise of their functions; therefore, stability in office.

 a.
-Supreme Court of Justice, which has jurisdiction in all the State’s territory.
+National Court of Justice, which has jurisdiction in all the State's territory.
 It is located in Quito and acts as a Court of Cassation through specialized chambers, according to Law.

-Penitentiary system and confinement aims to educate the inmates, capacitating them for a future incorporation back to society.
+The Social Rehabilitation system will pursue the reform of inmates to capacitate them for a future incorporation back to society.